"The world is in chaos. Blood flows like rivers. We, Emperor Taizong's youngest descendant, must—"

 "With the proclamation issued, the world rallies.
 The suffering of the people under that tyrant will finally end."

-Hui Ming smiled a gentle, hopeful smile.
-He himself had reached the peak of Foundation Establishment, but the chasm like leap to Golden Core was far, far beyond his current capabilities.
-Not everyone could effortlessly survive the Three Nine Heavenly Tribulation like Su Min.
-His Human Path Foundation Establishment was simply too weak and flawed compared to her supreme Heavenly Dao Foundation.
-He would need at least a century of painstaking preparation to even have a chance, if he survived that long.
+Hui Ming smiled a gentle smile.
+He had reached the peak of Foundation Establishment, but the chasm-like leap to Golden Core was far beyond his current capabilities.
+Not everyone could effortlessly survive the Three-Nine Heavenly Tribulation like Su Min.
+His Human Path Foundation Establishment was simply too weak compared to her supreme Heavenly Dao Foundation.
+He would need at least a century of preparation to even have a chance.

 "Indeed.
-And you know as well as I, most of them are here for me.
-The influence of a fourth grade alchemist is truly terrifying."
+And you know as well as I do: most of them are here for me.
+The influence of a fourth-grade alchemist is truly terrifying."

 Su Min chuckled dryly.
-In the past thirty to forty years, despite her legacy, Prince Yong Mansion had only managed to train a handful of alchemists, ten in total, one mid second grade, two low second grade, the rest first grade.
+In the past thirty to forty years, Prince Yong Mansion had only managed to train ten alchemists.
+One was mid-second grade, two were low-second grade, and the rest were first grade.
 Even their best alchemist struggled to refine a single Qi Inducing Pill without exhausting himself for weeks.
-They were nothing like her.
-She knew this was the harsh norm for the world.
-Now that she was here, with no guarantee of staying, every sect leader and elder would be begging her for pills.
+Now that she was here, every sect leader and elder would be begging her for pills.

-A single, custom tailored pill from her could save them decades of bitter effort, an utterly irresistible offer for mortality bound cultivators desperate for a longer lifespan and greater power.
+A single and custom-tailored pill from her could save them decades of bitter effort.
+It was an irresistible offer for cultivators desperate for a longer lifespan and greater power.

 "I must warn you," Hui Ming said, his tone turning serious, "once the empire is unified, you, as an existence beyond the throne, may face suspicion from the new court."